DilipWoad/ShareTube-FullStack/frontend/README.md

 - Implemented Playlist part in user library contains users playlist
 - Also created /playlist route(just added to route)
 - Implemented Playlist page which fetch the playlist and shows all the video present(edit,delete and adding options remaing)
+- Implement adding video to playlist option to each video card,user can add video to its created playlist

 # Routes